 The 2008 Olympics in Beijing have been studied by several political scientists.
 A consensus has emerged that the CCP wanted to avoid any protest before the Olympics, while opponents of the Party, particularly in Tibet and Xinjiang, tried to use the Olympic year to attract international attention to their claims.

 Protests erupted in Tibet in March 2008 and were harshly repressed.
 Reports of terrorist attacks in Xinjiang should always be handled with care, as the news is often amplified by the CCP for propaganda purposes.
 However, most international observers agree that, four days before the opening of the Olympics, two men in Kashgar, Xinjiang, threw grenades at members of the Chinese police, killing twelve of them.
-Predictably, this has lead to more and more generalized repression of Uyghurs and other Muslims in the region.
+Predictably, this led to more and more generalized repression of Uyghurs and other Muslims in the region.

 Bitter Winter has documented how social and ethnic protests before the Olympics were also repressed, publishing new material on the Menglian incident of July 19, 2008, when the protest of rubber farmers from the Dai ethnic minority in Southern Yunnan was stopped by the police by killing two of them.